louismullie/temp-data/markdown_final/ee7cde53-3e18-ec63-f2bc-9a8e9cb2d14a.md

 GRADEd Recommendations

 Development: Developed following a structured approach Treatment Recommendations: Based on systematic reviews.
 Monitoring Recommendations: Based on an expert clinical practice survey (very low-quality evidence).
 Expression of Recommendations: Strong Recommendations: expressed as " We recommend. " Strong: When the panel was confident that the desirable effects of the intervention outweighed the undesirable ones.
-Weak/Conditional Recommendations: Expressed as " We suggest."
+Weak/Conditional Recommendations: Expressed as " We suggest".
 Weak: Attributed either to low certainty evidence or to a close balance between the desirable and undesirable effects.
 Conditional: When the panel concluded that the desirable effects of the intervention probably outweigh the undesirable effects, though there is some uncertainty.

 Non-GRADEd Recommendations

 Development: Based on a narrative review for questions where there was not sufficient evidence to conduct systematic reviews.
-Expression of Recommendations: Expressed as " The panel proposes."
+Expression of Recommendations: Expressed as " The panel proposes".

 Consensus Development